Database Quick Start (Based on Laravel Database Component)

 }

-As we can see, the usage is the same as in Laravel, using the Db::table() method to operate on the database.
+As you can see, the usage is the same as Laravel: use the Db::table() method to work with the database.